TomyMarengo/ELK-Stack/ubuntu-server.md

 - **Elasticsearch Indexing Issues**:
     - Verify Elasticsearch is running and accessible.
     - Check Elasticsearch logs for any errors related to indexing.

----

-This completes the Ubuntu Server configuration guide for integrating with the ELK Stack.
-Ensure all steps are followed accurately and refer to the troubleshooting section if you encounter any issues.
-Proceed to configure other servers and Kibana alerts as needed.